monk-io/monk-sonarqube/sonarqube-with-h2/README.md

 ## Local Deployment

-First clone the repository and change the current directory to the /sonarqube-h2 folder and simply run below command after launching `monkd`
+First clone the repository and change the current directory to the /sonarqube-h2 folder and simply run below command after launching
 :

 ```bash